Nick507/TinySDLogger/README.md

 # Memory footprint
 Measurement of memory consumption was done by the following steps:
 - Use Arduino 1.8.9 + ArduinoNano board
-- Simplest sketch with serial print: ROM: 1532 bytes, RAM: 188 bytes
+- Simple sketch with serial print: ROM: 1532 bytes, RAM: 188 bytes
 - TinySDLogger without RTC: ROM : 6446 bytes (diff is 4914 bytes), RAM: 261 bytes (diff is 73 bytes)
 - TinySDLogger with RTC: ROM : 8298 bytes (diff is 6766 bytes), RAM: 471 bytes (diff is 283 bytes)